The Easy Guide to Creating Long Tail Keywords That Rank

 Final Thoughts: Mastering the Art of Creating Long Tail Keywords

 If you’re tired of competing for impossible keywords, it’s time to focus on long tail keywords.
+They work for us – and they’ll work for you!
 Let’s recap… They:

 - Reduce competition and make ranking easier.